Posts tagged as

 State Veterinarian Releases Interactive Equine Disease Map

-The Florida Department of Agriculture and Consumer Services has released a new webmap to track equine diseases.
 Equine Reportable Disease Map Florida’s Equine Reportable Disease Map is an interactive way to look at disease occurrence within the state.
-Disease information can be…
+Disease information can be viewed by county, with monthly and calendar year information available.
+The map uses Geographic Information Systems (GIS) technology…

 Success Story: Laryngeal Hemiplegia